ribaricplusplus/generator-ribarich-wordpress/README.md

 Generate a WordPress plugin or theme

+Tutorial about how to use the code scaffolded by this generator: https://www.youtube.com/watch?v=a-S6bYo0kT0

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-ribarich-wordpress using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).